raf7raf/scratchpad/jenkins_swarm_aws/README.md

 All build data is aggregated on the master therefore the lifecycle of a slave node can be considered transient and they can easily be created/destroyed as and when demand changes.

-Public clouds also provide auto-scaling ability which is excellent for building up and tearing down slave instances when your CI pipeline has a predictable usage pattern.
+Most public clouds also provide the ability to auto-scale systems horizontally which is excellent for building up and tearing down slave instances when your CI pipeline has a predictable usage pattern.